Set Up Your Perfect Morning Routine (+Morning Routine Ideas)

 Step 3: Determine How Much Time You Need

-Start with identifying the things that needs to get done before heading off to work, and estimate how much time each activity requires.
+Start with identifying the things that need to get done before heading off to work, and estimate how much time each activity requires.

 Here’s an example of how breaking down activities can be done (working backward):